Skip to main content

 Build

-The exercise mainly works the side of the shoulders, with the upper arms and upper back assisting to guide and stabilize the lift.
-Because the elbows stay bent, tension stays more consistent through the raise, shifting focus away from momentum and toward controlled shoulder engagement.
+The side delts perform the majority of the work, while the upper traps and surrounding shoulder muscles assist in guiding and stabilizing the lift.
+EMG analysis of lateral raise movements confirms significant middle deltoid engagement during abduction-based shoulder exercises (Ferreira et al., 2003a).
+Because the elbows remain bent, tension stays more consistent through the entire raise, shifting focus away from momentum toward deliberate shoulder engagement.

-This movement fits well in hypertrophy-focused shoulder training and higher-rep accessory work.
-It’s useful for lifters who struggle with control on standard lateral raises or want to keep steady tension with lighter loads, making it a practical option alongside dumbbell or cable variations.
+This movement works well in hypertrophy-focused shoulder sessions and higher-rep accessory blocks.
+Validated EMG research on conditioning exercises supports the lateral raise as a reliable shoulder-builder across training levels (Ferreira et al., 2003b).
+It is a practical option for lifters who struggle with control on standard lateral raises or who want steady tension with lighter loads.

 1. Stand with your feet shoulder-width apart, knees slightly bent, and hold a dumbbell in each hand with palms facing inward at your sides.